-What happens to the Social Security surplus?
+What happens to the Social Security 's reserves?

-The yield on Social Security's reserves averaged 3.2 percent in 2016.21 Interest earned on individual securities ranges from 1.375 percent to 5.625 percent depending on the year when issued.22 The annual interest earned on these
+The yield on Social Security's reserves averaged 3.2 percent in 2016.
+Interest earned on individual securities ranges from 1.375 percent to 5.625 percent depending on the year when issued.
+The annual interest earned on these